The Kubernetes project uses standard semantic versioning with a

 |Upstream Kubernetes version 1||Upstream Kubernetes release||End of support 2||Minimum OneAgent release 3|

 |1.17||Dec 2019||At 1.20 release||1.183|

 1 All of the above-listed versions have been verified with multiple OneAgent versions.

 2 Prior to May 2020 (pre 1.191) Dynatrace offered a three-month upgrade grace period for upstream Kubernetes distributions due to the offset between delivery schedules.
 As of May 2020, Dynatrace provides nearly same-day support.
 Thus our support model no longer requires the three-month grace period.
 For all OneAgent releases prior to May 2020 (earlier than OneAgent version 1.191), Dynatrace will extend support by three months to honor pre-existing OneAgent installations based on the previous support model.

-3 Downstream exceptions for AKS, GKE, EKS, PKS, VMWare Tanzu Platform, and OCP might extend the Dynatrace support period beyond the published end of support date.
+3 Downstream exceptions for AKS, Docker Enterprise, GKE, EKS, PKS, VMWare Tanzu Platform, and OCP might extend the Dynatrace support period beyond the published end of support date.
 Consult the downstream vendor's support page to view downstream exception dates.

 OneAgent support policies are available on the release notes page.
 Also on this page are release notes with dates of when platform versions are no longer supported.

 Microsoft Azure Kubernetes Service (AKS)

 The Microsoft AKS support policy covers four minor versions of Kubernetes.
 The list of currently supported versions can be obtained using

 The Google GKE support policy covers at least two, if not three, minor versions that are available at any given time.
 The list of currently available GKE cluster versions can be obtained using